timmehtimmeh/ReflowController/README.md

 rocketscream released the work under Creative Commons Share Alike v3.0 license.

-The bootloader and corresponding instructions are a modification of Sparkfun's bootloader code: (https://github.com/sparkfun/Arduino_Boards)
+The bootloader and corresponding installation instructions are a modification of Sparkfun's bootloader code: (https://github.com/sparkfun/Arduino_Boards)